dhiway/cord/origin/orbis/pallets/people/README.md

 # Orbis People pallet

-This Orbis-owned pallet provides the chain's native identity, registrar judgement, sub-account, and username state.
+This Commons-owned pallet provides the chain's native identity, registrar judgement, sub-account, and username state.
 It is derived from the CORD/SDK identity implementation, which in turn tracks upstream FRAME Identity, but is physically owned here so Orbis changes do not mutate CORD pallets.
 The imported source snapshot is CORD commit `0af25278` (`pallets/identity`).